pekrau/jsondocdb/README.md

 # YasonDB

 Yet another JSON document database, with indexes and transactions.
-Built on Sqlite3 in Python.
+Built on Sqlite3 and JSONPath in Python.

 ```python
 import yasondb